FINC 7019 Statement of Advice Research Project

 Coordinator Amanda Craft Opens in new window

 Description Statement of Advice Research Project encompasses a major research project, a Statement of Advice (SOA).
-This SOA equips students with knowledge and skills to address challenges through research and the ability to apply knowledge developed in earlier units of study.
-This student-centered unit provides skill development and capacity to engage with the requirements of the profession.
+This SOA equips students with knowledge and skills to address challenges through research and the ability to apply knowledge developed in earlier subjects of study.
+This student-centered subject provides skill development and capacity to engage with the requirements of the profession.
 Students will have scope to focus on issues relevant to a case study as a means of developing a comprehensive SOA for a client (in the case study).
-As an integrating unit, it demands participants bringing together their knowledge to develop recommendations based on learning from earlier units.
-This unit also ensures students meet the regulatory and accreditation education requirements to be a registered financial adviser.
+As an integrating subject, it demands participants bringing together their knowledge to develop recommendations based on learning from earlier subjects.
+This subject also ensures students meet the regulatory and accreditation education requirements to be a registered financial adviser.

 Discipline Banking, Finance and Related Fields, Not Elsewhere Classified.